Snjoo/wunderkit-react-native/README.md

 * Split the code from index.ios.js to separate files
 * Use Image component and play with component's state
 * Snapshot tests for Scene2
+* Fetch some data in Scene3 and utilize ScrollView to display it

 Check next branches to see more!